pzankov/hydroctrl/README.md

 - Make sure peristaltic pump properly compresses the pipe in all rotor positions.
 In my case, pipe holder had to be tightened to prevent free liquid flow in some positions.
 - Easy Driver
   - Replace pullup with a pulldown at SLEEP pin.
   - Solder a 3.3V jumper.
   - Adjust current to match stepper motor rating.
 - MinipH
   - Remove the SJ1 jumper
   - Solder a voltage reference IC (e.g. REF3025)
   - Solder a 3.3V jumper on the I2C opto isolation
-- Solder power supply wires directly to RPi board (Micro USB plug is not reliable).
+- Solder power supply wires directly to the RPi board (Micro USB plug is not reliable).
+- Pressure sensor
-- Pressure sensor is ratiometric and must be supplied with a stabilized 3.0V voltage.
+  - MP3V5050DP sensor is ratiometric and must be supplied with a stabilized voltage.
+  - Make sure there're no air leaks in sensor piping.
+  E.g. submerge the open end of the sensor pipe in water 20..30 cm deep.
+  Pressure should not change by more than 1 cm H2O over 24 hours period.

 # Software setup